 3. Data Subject Rights

-Like most other data protection regulations globally, the PDPL ensures that all data subjects are guaranteed certain rights, known as data subject rights.
-The Implementing Regulations further expand upon these rights.
-These rights ensure that all users retain control over their data once it has been collected.
+Like most other data protection regulations globally, the PDPL ensures that all data subjects are guaranteed certain rights.
+These rights, known as data subject rights, ensure that all users retain control over their data once it has been collected.
 Different data protection laws offer various different kinds of data subject rights.
 The ones guaranteed by the PDPL include the following:

-Data subjects have the right to limit or refuse the processing of their personal information by the organization for special cases and for a limited period of time.
-This right is not explicitly provided under the PDPL; however, the regulatory authority has released a set of FAQs that provide details of this right.
+- Right to Limit/Restriction of Processing - Data subjects have the right to limit or refuse the processing of their personal information by the organization for special cases and for a limited period of time.
+This right is not explicitly provided under the PDPL; however, the regulatory authority has released a set of FAQs that provides details of this right.

-The data controller must ensure that all data subjects are appropriately informed about these rights and establish dedicated channels for data subjects to exercise these rights.
+The data controller is required to ensure that all data subjects are appropriately informed about these rights and establish dedicated channels for data subjects to exercise these rights.
 The data controller must fulfill these requests within 30 days and record all data subject requests received.
-The 30-day requirement is shorter than the three-month requirement laid out by the GDPR; thus, multinational organizations must act accordingly.

 4. Regulatory Authority

-SDAIA will be the primary body responsible for enforcing the PDPL within Saudi borders.
-More than just levying penalties on organizations found violating the PDPL, the SDAIA is also expected to advise organizations in internal data transfers and keep track of data subject rights requests received by organizations, among other responsibilities.
+The Saudi Data & Artificial Intelligence Authority (SDAIA) will be the primary body responsible for enforcing the PDPL within Saudi borders.
+More than just levying penalties on organizations found in violation of the PDPL, the SDAIA is also expected to advise organizations in internal data transfers and keep track of data subject rights requests received by organizations, among other responsibilities.

-However, SDAIA will supervise the implementation of the new legislation for only the first two years.
-A transfer of supervision to the National Data Management Office (NDMO) will be considered in 2025.
+However, the Saudi Data & Artificial Intelligence Authority (SDAIA) will supervise the implementation of the new legislation for only the first two years.
+A transfer of supervision to the National Data Management Office (NDMO) will be considered in 2024.

 5. Penalties for Non-Compliance